firedrakeproject/Irksome/demos/mixed_wave/demo_RTwave_galerkin.py.rst

 mesh and the approximating spaces.
 We are going to use a multigrid preconditioner for each timestep, so we create a MeshHierarchy as well::

   from firedrake import *
-  from irksome import Dt, MeshConstant, GalerkinTimeStepper
+  from irksome import Dt, GalerkinTimeStepper

   N = 10